Donald Trump returns to Georgia

 “Donald Trump is the undisputed heavyweight champ of the Republican Party.”

-U.S. Rep. Jody Hice, R-Greensboro, who is running to unseat current Secretary of State Brad Raffensperger, also a Republican, said every decision made so far in the Biden administration has been against the interests of the American people.
+U.S. Rep. Jody Hice, R-Greensboro, who is running to unseat current Secretary of State Brad Raffensperger, said every decision made so far in the Biden administration has been against the interests of the American people.

 Kemp and Raffensperger have drawn Trump’s ire for their refusal to overturn Georgia’s November 2020 election results.